happypoulp/redux-tutorial/README.md

 ### Browse the tutorial

-This tutorial is splitted in js file to be read as is and they are numbered in the preferred order of browsing.
+This tutorial is split into js file to be read as is and they are numbered in the preferred order of browsing.

 Start with the first tutorial: [Introduction](0_introduction.js)